saltyorg/docs/docs/saltbox/inventory/index.md

 sonarr_docker_image: "hotio/sonarr:{{ sonarr_docker_image_tag }}"
 ```

-We see again the name flowing through down here. but look at `sonarr_docker_image_tag: "release"`
+We see again the name flowing through down here, but look at `sonarr_docker_image_tag: "release"`

-By default, for Sonarr, Saltbox will use the docker image `hotio/sonarr:release`.
+For Example, for Sonarr, Saltbox will use the docker image `hotio/sonarr:release` by default.

 If you wanted to change that to "nightly", you'd add this line to `/srv/git/saltbox/inventories/host_vars/localhost.yml`: